Marie-Suzanne Giroust

 Marie-Suzanne Giroust (9 March 1734 – 31 August 1772), known as Madame Roslin, was a French painter, miniaturist, and pastellist, known for her portraits.
 She was a member of the Académie royale de peinture et de sculpture.
 Only a small number of her works have been identified.

+Marie-Suzanne Giroust-Roslin with her daughter.
+Miniature painting on ivory by Peter Adolf Hall 1770.
+Louvre Museum, Paris.

 Biography

 Marie-Suzanne Giroust Roslin by Alexander Roslin (La Dame au voile, 1768).

 Marie-Suzanne Giroust was born and lived her whole life in Paris.
-She was the daughter of Barthélemy Giroust, Jeweller to the King's Wardrobe (d.
-1741) and Marie Suzanne Le Roy (d.
+She was the daughter of Barthélemy Giroust (d.
+1741), Jeweller to Le Garde-robe de roi (the King's Wardrobe) and Marie Suzanne Le Roy (d.
 1745).
 Orphaned at an early age, she was raised by relatives.
 She studied art under Maurice Quentin de La Tour and then of Joseph-Marie Vien.
 The teachings of Vien, in particular, affected her own art greatly.